Mykalgitswaves/vae_blogpost/README.md

 • We will do PCA on raw embeddings as well to understand baseline.

-**Developing our baseline**:
+**Developing our test set for ranking scores**:

-Fragrantica similarity is what we will use as the defacto source of truth for figuring out whether our neighborhoods of scents actually smell similar.
-Will make a test set of perfumes from that for generating our ndcg@10 metric.
+Fragrantica similarity is what we will use as the defacto source of truth for figuring out whether our perfumes that are in the same neighborhood actually smell similar.
+We will make a test set of perfumes from that for generating our ndcg@10 metric.

 **The questions we will hopefully answer are:**